algorithmiaio/dev-center/_pages/algorithm-development/languages/rust.md

 #### Handling Input and Output

-Rust algorithms are expected to have a public type named `Algo` that implements the [`algorithmia::algo::EntryPoint`](https://docs.rs/algorithmia/2/algorithmia/algo/trait.EntryPoint.html) trait or [`algorithmia::algo::DecodedEntryPoint`](https://docs.rs/algorithmia/2/algorithmia/algo/trait.DecodedEntryPoint.html) which provides an alternate implementation of `EntryPoint`.
+Rust algorithms are expected to have a public type named `Algo` that implements the [`EntryPoint`](https://docs.rs/algorithmia/2/algorithmia/algo/trait.EntryPoint.html) trait or the [`DecodedEntryPoint`](https://docs.rs/algorithmia/2/algorithmia/algo/trait.DecodedEntryPoint.html) trait.

-While you may implement this manually, the [`algo_entrypoint!`](https://docs.rs/algorithmia/2/algorithmia/macro.algo_entrypoint.html) macro removes much of the boilerplate.
-Basically, you call `algo_entrypoint!` with the input type your algorithm expects, and it generates the code that will call an `apply` function with the type you specified.
-Then your `apply` method needs to return a `Result<T, E>` for some type `T` that can be converted into `AlgoOutput` and some type `E` can be converted into a boxed `Error`.
+The [`algo_entrypoint!`](https://docs.rs/algorithmia/2/algorithmia/macro.algo_entrypoint.html) macro removes much of the boilerplate of implementing those traits.
+Basically, you call `algo_entrypoint!` with the input type your algorithm expects, and it generates code that will call an `apply` function with the type you specified.
+Then your `apply` function needs to return a `Result<T, E>` for some type `T` that can be converted into [`AlgoOutput`](https://docs.rs/algorithmia/2/algorithmia/algo/enum.AlgoOutput.html) and some type `E` can be converted into a boxed `Error`.

 The [`algo_entrypoint!`](https://docs.rs/algorithmia/2/algorithmia/macro.algo_entrypoint.html) reference documentation covers all the possibilities in detail, so this guide will demonstrate the most common usages: